What is PoE?

 There are mainly three devices that are the target market of the PoE:

-3. Internet protocol cameras: The internet protocol cameras use Power over Ethernet because it allows them flexible positions.
+3. Internet protocol cameras: The Internet protocol cameras use Power over Ethernet because it allows them flexible positions.
 And it will enable them to switch places easily.

 The other uses of Power over Ethernet are